zacharyw/rails-5-docker-webpacker-quickstart/README.md

 * **--no-deps** - Tells `docker-compose run` not to start any of the services in `depends_on`.
 * **--force** - Tells rails to overwrite existing files, such as Gemfile.
 * **--database=postgresql** - Tells Rails to default our db config to use postgres.
-* **--skip-sprockets** - Since we're using webpacker we don't need sprocks or the asset pipeline.
+* **--skip-sprockets** - Since we're using webpacker we don't need sprockets or the asset pipeline.
 * **--skip-coffee** - We're going to be writing ES6 JS, so we don't need coffeescript.
 * **--skip-test** - We're going to install Rspec, so we don't need the unit test framework that comes with rails.
 * **--webpack** - Tells Rails to go ahead and install webpack.